 Paul has been the Research Director for EcoEquity since 2000, when he co-founded the group with Tom Athanasiou, with whom he also co-authored the 2002 book Dead Heat: Global Justice and Global Warming (Seven Stories Press).
 Together with Tom and colleagues at the Stockholm Environment Institute, he is a co-author of the Greenhouse Development Rights framework, an influential equity-based proposal for sharing the costs of global climate policy.
 His work has been published in a number of interdisciplinary journals and several published anothologies, including Fairness in Adaptation to Climate Change (Adger et al., eds.
 MIT Press 2006), Climate Change Science and Policy (Schneider et al., eds, Island Press 2009) and Climate Ethics: Essential Readings (Gardiner et al., eds, Oxford University Press, 2010).

-Dr. Kartha also works on mitigation scenarios, market mechanisms for climate actions, and the environmental and socioeconomic impacts of biomass energy.
+Dr. Kartha has also worked on mitigation scenarios, market mechanisms for climate actions, and the environmental and socioeconomic impacts of biomass energy.
 His work has enabled him to advise and collaborate with diverse organizations, including the UNFCCC Secretariat, various United Nations and World Bank programs, numerous government policy-making bodies and agencies, foundations, and civil society organizations throughout the developing and industrialized world.
-He is a Lead Author on the IPCC’s Fifth Assessment Report (Working Group III, Chapter 4, Sustainable Development and Equity).
+He is an author on the IPCC’s Fifth Assessment Report (Working Group III), co-leading the chapter on Sustainable Development and Equity.

 Eric Kemp-Benedict is a Senior Scientist at the Stockholm Environment Institute.
 His work focuses on sustainable development planning and scenario analysis.
 Past and current projects include scenario development for the Global Scenario Group, UNEP›s Global Environment Outlook, the Comprehensive Assessment of Freshwater in Agriculture, and studies in West Africa, the Baltic Sea, and China.
 In his facilitation and capacity-building work, he actively develops and applies tools and methods for participatory and study-specific sustainability analyses.
 As a scenario modeler, he specializes in the development of application-specific models within a participatory framework.
 In addition to scenario analysis and scenario modeling in general, Dr. Kemp-Benedict’s particular areas of interest include water, livestock and land use, poverty and income distribution, and social dynamics.